kylegraupe/uas-rtcv/README.md

   - **Gaussian Blur**: Applies a Gaussian function to blur an image, reducing high-frequency details and smoothing edges.
 - **GUI Integration**: A user-friendly graphical interface for controlling and visualizing the segmentation process.
   - Python's TkInter is not suitable for high-frame displaying, therefore UI needs to be reworked in a new framework due to multithreading successes.
+- **Custom Stream Buffer**: Custom implementation of Producer-Consumer Threading paradigm to keep stream in near real-time.
+  - Resolves the growing latency problem associated with more naive RTMP stream handlers.

 ## SETUP (MacOS Apple Silicon):
+- navigate to **requirements.txt** and install all dependencies.
 - install NGINX with RTMP module: 'brew install nginx-full --with-rtmp'
 - configure NGINX Configuration: 'sudo nano /opt/homebrew/etc/nginx/nginx.conf'
+  - **.. /nginx.conf** file is provided as an example configuration
 - set RTMP URL in settings.py file: 'RTMP_URL = "rtmp://your_ip_address:1935/live"'
   - Uses Port 1935, which is the default port, but can be changed in settings.py file.
-- install OpenCV with FFMPEG Support (in IDE Terminal):
+- install OpenCV with FFMPEG Support (in IDE Terminal) this part can be tricky:
   - run: 'brew install ffmpeg'
   - run: 'brew install cmake git'
   - run: 'git clone https://github.com/opencv/opencv.git'